mikedilger/mosaic-spec/docs/core_tags.md

 * `[0:2]` - The type
 * `[2:3]` - The length of the tag value, not including the 3 byte header.
-    This must be at most 253.
+    This MUST be at most 253.
 * `[3:]` - The value, which is at most 253 bytes long.